chromium/chromium/extensions/docs/security_faq.md

 this would be considered a security bug.
 Please report any such bugs [here][new-security-bug].

+### What is our stance on unpacked extensions?

+Attacks that involve loading an unpacked extension are _typically_ not security bugs.
+Two common approaches are:
+* Loading the extension with the `--load-extension` commandline switch, and
+* Persuading the user to load an unpacked extension by enabling developer mode in chrome://extensions and drag-and-dropping a file or click on "Load unpacked extension".

+Loading an unpacked extension in these ways is not considered a security bug.
+The former requires local access, which is
+[not in our threat model][physically-local-attacks].
+The latter is very similar to persuading the user to open devtools and paste code, which is also [not considered a security bug][devtools-execution] (in both these cases, the user is allowing arbitrary untrusted JavaScript code to run via tools intended for developers).

+If you identify another way to load an unpacked extension, it may be considered a security bug.

+### Is accessing private APIs via unpacked extensions a security bug?

+Some extension APIs are restricted to extensions with a specified ID.
+Developers can give an unpacked extension a given ID by setting the "key" entry in the manifest, as described [here][setting-unpacked-id].
+This allows unpacked extensions to access powerful APIs.

+This is not considered a security bug ([example](https://crbug.com/1301966)).
+See above for [our stance on unpacked extensions][unpacked-extensions-stance].
+The addition of access to private APIs does not change this stance, as it is still most similar to a phyiscally-local attack or devtools execution in a trusted context (for instance, inspecting a component extension allows access to trusted APIs).

+### Is spoofing an extension with its ID in an unpacked extension a security bug?

+Developers can give an unpacked extension a given ID by setting the "key" entry in the manifest, as described [here][setting-unpacked-id].
+This would allow a developer to imitate a legitimate extension and have access to its ID.

+This is not considered a security bug.
+See above for [our stance on unpacked extensions][unpacked-extensions-stance].
+If the extension is instead treated as being from the webstore (as opposed to an unpacked extension), Chromium will validate the content of the extension.

 ### Chrome silently syncs extensions across devices.
 Is this a security vulnerability?

 If an attacker has access to one of a victim‘s devices, the attacker can install